Doubly Robust Interval Estimation for Optimal Policy Evaluation in Online Learning: Introduction

 Third, given data generated by a bandit algorithm that maintains the exploration-and-exploitation trade-off sequentially, inferring the value of the optimal policy online should consider such a trade-off and quantify the probability of exploration and exploitation.
-The probability of exploring non-optimal actions is essential for two folds.
+The probability of exploring non-optimal actions is essential in two ways.
 First, it determines the convergence rate of the online conditional mean estimator under each action.
-Second, it indicates the data points used for matching the value under the optimal policy.
-To the best of our knowledge, the regret analysis in the current bandit literature is built upon bounding the variance information \citep[see e.g., ][]{auer2002using,srinivas2009gaussian,chu2011contextual,abbasi2011improved,bubeck2012regret,zhou2015survey}, yet little efforts have been made on formally quantifying the probability of exploration over time.
+Second, it indicates the data points used to match the value under the optimal policy.
+To our knowledge, the regret analysis in the current bandit literature is based on the binding of variance information \citep[see e.g., ][]{auer2002using,srinivas2009gaussian,chu2011contextual,abbasi2011improved,bubeck2012regret,zhou2015survey}, yet little effort has been made in formally quantifying the probability of exploration over time.